sympy/sympy/doc/src/modules/physics/units/examples.rst

     224.662800523082*day

-We could also have the solar mass and the day as units coming from the astrophysical system, but I wanted to show how to create a unit that one needs.
+We could also have the solar mass and the day as units coming from the astrophysical system, but we wanted to show how to create a unit that one needs.

 We can see in this example that intermediate dimensions can be ill-defined, such as sqrt(G), but one should check that the final result - when all